AshampooSystems/boden/docs/docs/reference/ui/slider.md

 * **[Property](../foundation/property.md)<double\> value**

-	The position of the slider, between 0.0 and 1.0
+	The position of the slider.
+Ranges from 0.0 to 1.0.

 ## Relationships